-'''

-Do you wish to continue? (y/n) \longrightarrow y
+\\\ Do you wish to continue? (y/n) --> y

-'''

 Upon completion, CLEinstall lists suggested commands to finish the installation.
 Those commands are also described here.
-For more information about running the CLEinstall program, see Installing and Configuring Cray Linux Environment (CLE) Software.
+For more information about running the CLEinstall program, see Installing and Configuring Cray Linux Environment (CLE) Software (S-2444).

-- 4. Rebuild the boot image using /var/opt/cray/install/shell_bootimage_LABEL.sh, xtbootimg and xtcli commands.
-Suggested commands are included in output from CLEinstall and shell_bootimage_LABEL.sh.
-For more information about creating boot images, follow Procedure 2 on page 66. - 5.
-Run the shell_post_install.sh script on the SMW to unmount the boot root and shared root file systems and perform other cleanup as necessary.
+4. Rebuild the boot image using

+/var/opt/cray/install/shell\bootimage\LABEL.sh, xtbootimg and xtcli commands.
+Suggested commands are included in output from CLEinstall and shell\bootimage\LABEL.sh.
+For more information about creating boot images, follow Procedure 2 on page 64.

+5. Run the shell\post\install.sh script on the SMW to unmount the boot root and shared root file systems and perform other cleanup as necessary.

+'''

 smw:~# /var/opt/cray/install/shell_post_install.sh /bootroot0 /sharedroot0

+'''

 6. (Optional) If you are configuring a service node RSIP client, edit the boot automation file to start the RSIP client.
-On the isolated service node, invoke a modprobe of the krsip module with an IP argument pointing to the HSN IP address of an RSIP server node.
-For example, if the IP address of the RSIP server is 10.128.0.17 and the isolated service node is nid00000, make these changes.
+On the isolated service node, invoke a modprobe of the krsip module with an IP argument pointing to the HSN IP address of an RSIP server node, and specifying the number of ports requested.
+For example, if the IP address of the RSIP server is 10.128.0.17, the isolated service node is nid00000, and 32 ports are requested, make these changes.

-''' crayadm@smw:~> vi /opt/cray/etc/auto.xthostname After the line or lines that start the RSIP servers add: RSIP client startup lappend actions { crms_exec_via_bootnode "nid00000" "root" "modprobe krsip ip=10.128.0.17 rsip_local_ports=1" } '''
+''' crayadm@smw:~> vi /opt/cray/etc/auto.xthostname After the line or lines that start the RSIP servers add: RSIP client startup lappend actions { crms_exec_via_bootnode "nid00000" "root" "modprobe krsip ip=10.128.0.17use_rsip_local_ports=1 num_ports=32" } '''